Mr-Kevin-Sharma/FileStore/README.md

 - [x] Custom Start Message With Picture And Buttons
 </b>
 </details>
+## Commands
+/start - start the bot or get posts
+/batch - create link for more than one posts
+/genlink - create link for one post
+/users - view bot statistics
+/broadcast - broadcast any messages to bot users /dbroadcast - broadcast any messages with auto delete.
+/stats - checking your bot uptime
+/start - start the bot or get posts
+/batch - create link for more than one posts
+/custom_batch - create custom batch from channel/group
+/genlink - create link for one post
+/users - view bot statistics
+/broadcast - broadcast any messages to bot users
+/dbroadcast - broadcast any messages with auto delete
+/stats - check your bot uptime
+/dlt_time - set auto delete time for files
+/check_dlt_time - check current delete time setting
+/ban - ban a user from using the bot
+/unban - unban a previously banned user
+/banlist - get list of banned users
+/addchnl - add a channel for force subscription
+/delchnl - remove a force subscribe channel
+/listchnl - view all added force subscribe channels
+/fsub_mode - toggle force subscribe on or off
+/pbroadcast - pin a broadcast to all user's chat /add_admin - add a new admin
+/deladmin - remove an admin
+/admins - list all current admins
 ## Environment Variables

 <b><details><summary>Tap On Me For Environment Variable</summary>